 Neatsfoot Oil — An oil obtained either by solvent extraction or by boiling in water the shin bones and feet (deprived of hoofs) of cattle.

-Neutral Oil — ‘Trade term originally covering distillates from Pennsylvania crude refined by clay filtration only but now applied to any finished solvent or clay-treated distillate or lubricating oil.
+Neutral Oil — Trade term originally covering distillates from Pennsylvania crude refined by clay filtration only but now applied to any finished solvent or clay-treated distillate or lubricating oil.

 Non-Soap Grease — Grease manufactured with a thickening agent other than soap, for example, clay or asbestos.